tc39/notes/meetings/2016-05/may-24.md

 DE: To respond to performance of debug not being resolved by STC: when user expresses STC intent, user doesn't want to see elided frames as they're looping. "return contunue" doesn't expect a shadowchicken stack.
 I would advise against calling out to user code with STC.

-ARB, MS: I disagree with that, there are libraries that need to do exactly that.
+ARB, MLS: I disagree with that, there are libraries that need to do exactly that.

 ARB: for instance when you have a continuation as a parameter